blogs.sanpreetsingh.com

 Is it normal to fight over small things?

-Yes — especially during stress, sleep loss, life transitions, or when needs aren’t being communicated clearly.
+Yes, especially during stress, sleep loss, life transitions, or when needs are not being communicated clearly.

 Why do tiny issues escalate so fast?

-Because they often trigger deeper meanings (respect, safety, fairness) and protective responses (defensiveness, withdrawal).
+Because they often trigger deeper meanings such as respect, safety, and fairness, along with protective responses like defensiveness or withdrawal.

 Are frequent small fights a red flag?